Health 7 Jul 2026 · 7 min read

 Ultra-processed foods.
 High refined carbohydrate load.
 Industrial seed oils (sunflower, canola, soybean) in large amounts relative to omega-3 intake.
 Processed meat.
 Excess alcohol.
 These are the dietary patterns most strongly associated with elevated inflammatory markers in Australian research.

-The anti-inflammatory diet isn’t a special protocol — it’s a pattern of eating more whole, minimally processed foods and fewer ultra-processed ones, combined with consistent healthy fats, vegetables, and protein.
+The anti-inflammatory diet isn’t a special protocol: it’s a pattern of eating more whole, minimally processed foods and fewer ultra-processed ones, combined with consistent healthy fats, vegetables, and protein.

 FAQ

-What causes the most inflammation?
+What foods cause the most inflammation?

-Written by Neer — NutriThrive Australia.
+Written by Neer.
+NutriThrive Australia.

 Ultra-processed food: the full guide → · Moringa and inflammation research →